ops-center/alerts/charts/ignite-alerts/ticket-template.md

 You can contact to AppsCode with the following things attached,
 - [Get the ignite object](#get-ignite)
 - [Describe ignite object](#describe-ignite)
-- Describe the StatefulSet object: If there are multiple sts, describe all of them.
-To do that, first [List statefulsets under a ignite](#list-statefulsets-under-a-ignite).
-Then [Describe statefulsets](#describe-statefulsets) for each of the sts.
+- Describe the PetSet object: If there are multiple petsets, describe all of them.
+To do that, first [List petsets under a ignite](#list-petsets-under-a-ignite).
+Then [Describe petsets](#describe-petsets) for each of the petsets.
 - Describe the pods: If there are multiple pod, describe all of them.
 To do that, first [List pods under a ignite](#list-pods-under-a-ignite).
 Then [Describe pods](#describe-pods) for each of the pod.
 - [Check the secret is created](#check-secret)
 - [Check Pod logs](#get-pod-logs).
-If it is a sharded ignite, you also need to check the [mongos bootstrap container's logs](#mongos-bootstrap-logs).
+If it is a sharded ignite, you also need to check the [ignite bootstrap container's logs](#ignite-bootstrap-logs).
 - [Operator logs](#operator-logs)

 ## Critical